 - Quantities of resources and components in the production order can be edited, including adding components and resources for Draft, Planned and Released orders.

 - Costs and operation cycle duration are calculated automatically.

 - DEAR checks the availability of the components.
 Checking of availability is executed by the following rules:

-- Availability is then checked in the Warehouse location connected to the Shop floor location according to the Logistics Path (if Shop floor location and Warehouse location are the same object, only one check is performed).
+- Availability is then checked in the Components location connected to the Shop floor location according to the Logistics Path (if Shop floor location and Components location are the same, only one check is performed).

-- The available number includes items at the Shop floor, Warehouse, In Transit (to these locations), and On Order (to these locations).
+- The available number includes items at the Shop floor, Components, In Transit (to these locations), and On Order (to these locations).

 - If neither location has the components in stock, the component is listed as not available.

-- NOTE: Splitting the order at this stage creates new, independent Production Orders.
-Splitting a Production Order into multiple linked Production Runs takes place after an order has been released.
-See Splitting a Production Order into Production Runs for more info.
+- NOTE: Splitting the order at this stage creates new, independent production orders.
+Splitting a production order into multiple linked production runs takes place after an order has been released.
+See Splitting a Production Order into Production Runs for more information.

-After production, finished products can be transferred to another retail, production or warehouse location of your organisation.
+After production, finished products can be transferred to another demand, production or components location of your organisation.
 DEAR then generates transfer orders for finished products from the production location to the delivery location.
 If no delivery location has been specified in the production BOM or a production order, logistics path location will be used.

 NOTE: When to transfer finished products to storage location setting must be set to On Production Run completion or On Production Order completion for Delivery To fields to be visible on production BOM and production order.